jialin666/APRCOIE_v1/README.md

 ## Introduction
 **APRCOIE** means Auto Patterns Recognition for Chinese Open Information Extraction, which is a open information extraction model for Chinese text.

-APRCOIE achieved the best performance on the latest Open Information Extraction benchmark BenchIE [1].
+APRCOIE achieves the best performance on the latest Open Information Extraction benchmark BenchIE [1].

-This is the code and data of APRCOIE. <br>
+This repository contains the code and annatated dataset of APRCOIE model. <br>
 ## Usage
 ### Training